austinsmithers/NYC-Crime-Data---Q1-2024/README.md

 WHERE rn BETWEEN 1 AND 5;
 ```

-The following code used a CTE, window function, join, and standardized the percentage of crime to the population, in order to better compare the rate of crime across boroughs:
+The following code uses a CTE, window function, and a join, and standardized the percentage of crime to the population, in order to better compare the rate of crime across boroughs:

 ```sql
 WITH t AS (